The ClueFinders

-ClueFinders is an educational software series aimed at children aged 8–12 that features a group of mystery-solving teenagers.
-The series was created by The Learning Company (formerly SoftKey) as a counterpart to their Reader Rabbit series for older, elementary-aged students.
-The series has received praise for its balance of education and entertainment, resulting in numerous awards.
+The ClueFinders is an educational software series aimed at children aged 8–12 that features a group of mystery-solving teenagers.
+The series was created by The Learning Company (formerly SoftKey), as a counterpart to their Reader Rabbit series for elementary-aged students.
+The series is noted for its combination of educational content and entertainment, and has earned several industry awards.

 History

-The Learning Company (1997–2001)
+The Learning Company (1998–2001)

-ClueFinders was conceived as a spiritual successor to the Reader Rabbit series.
-The first ClueFinders title, The ClueFinders 3rd Grade Adventures: The Mystery of Mathra, was released in 1998, with subsequent games being released within the next two years.
-The ClueFinders 4th Grade Adventures was released in 2000.
+The ClueFinders was conceived as a spiritual successor to the Reader Rabbit series.
+The first ClueFinders title, The ClueFinders 3rd Grade Adventures: The Mystery of Mathra, was released in January 1998, and The ClueFinders 4th Grade Adventures was released in July.
 The Learning Company used their new game as the prototype for Internet Applet technology, which allowed users to download supplementary activities from the ClueFinders website.
 The ClueFinders 4th Grade Adventures was also the first game to include the A.D.A.P.T. technology, which allowed teachers and parents to monitor the player's progress and included auto-adjustable levels based on the player's abilities.

-In 1998, The Learning Company was acquired by Mattel for $3.7 billion.
-The following year, Mattel sold off their "The Learning Company" assets to Gores Technology Group.
-In 2000, Mattel Interactive hired professional writers Jill Gorey and Barbara Herndon to design a concept for a TV series, but the franchise never made its way to television.
-The ClueFinders Reading Adventures was discontinued in 2000.
+In 1999, The Learning Company was acquired by Mattel for $3.7 billion.
+The following year, Mattel sold its "The Learning Company" assets to Gores Technology Group.
+In 2000, Mattel Interactive hired professional writers Jill Gorey and Barbara Herndon to design a concept for a TV series, though the franchise never made its way to television.
+The ClueFinders Reading Adventures were discontinued in 2000.
 ClueFinders held a writing competition in 2001.
-Sponsored by The Learning Company, the competition was open to 3rd-6th grade classrooms in the United States.
+Sponsored by The Learning Company, the competition was open to 3rd-6th-grade classrooms in the United States.
 The winning essay, a new adventure for the ClueFinders crew, won its writer an iMac.

-Riverdeep/HMH (2001–present)
+Riverdeep/HMH (2001–2021)

 In 2001, Riverdeep acquired many of The Learning Company's properties from Gores Technology Group by selling $40 million in stock.
-Carmen Sandiego, ClueFinders, and Reader Rabbit were then licensed to the KidsEdge Website in 2002, where they were available to play among 170 games and activities.
+Carmen Sandiego, ClueFinders, and Reader Rabbit were then licensed to the KidsEdge website in 2002.
 In 2003, The ClueFinders' Reading Adventures was reconfigured to run on Windows XP.
-The 2004 RCN InterACTION service allowed parents to stream over 35 games in series such as Carmen Sandiego, Clifford the Big Red Dog and ClueFinders over a broadband connection.
-Compilations including multiple previously released titles, such as ClueFinders Adventure Pack and ClueFinders Triple Pack.
-These bundle often include a single ClueFinders title (often "The ClueFinders Reading Adventures") along with other games (mostly other The Learning Company games), such as "Adventure Workshop" or "After School Clubhouse."
-In addition, the 3rd–6th grade titles were re-released on the iOS platform on December 19, 2010.
-As of 2017, Houghton Mifflin Harcourt (the successor of Riverdeep) is offering the ClueFinders brand as a licensing opportunity on its website.
+The 2004 RCN InterACTION service allowed parents to stream games in series such as Carmen Sandiego, Clifford the Big Red Dog, and ClueFinders over a broadband connection.
+Compilations of multiple previously released titles were added, such as ClueFinders Adventure Pack and ClueFinders Triple Pack.
+These bundles often include a single ClueFinders title (often "The ClueFinders Reading Adventures") along with other games (but mostly The Learning Company games), such as "Adventure Workshop" or "After School Clubhouse".
+The 3rd–6th grade titles were re-released on the iOS platform on December 19, 2010.
+As of 2017, Houghton Mifflin Harcourt (the successor of Riverdeep) has been offering the ClueFinders brand as a licensing opportunity on its website.

+HarperCollins (2021–present)

+In 2021, HarperCollins Publishers, a subsidiary of News Corp, purchased Houghton Mifflin Harcourt's books and media division, including all the rights to their video game intellectual properties.